milton0825/cpython-internals/iterators.md

 StopIteration
 ```

+Let's create a Python script test.py with code:
 ```py
 x = ['a', 'b', 'c']
 for e in x:
     print e
 ```

+Let's disassemble test.py and look at the instruction code. `GET_ITER` creates an iterator object over collection x. `FOR_ITER` creates a loop to iterate through all the elements.
+When ever we finished an iteration, `JUMP_ABSOLUTE` will jump back to `FOR_ITER` to proceed on the next iteration.
+After we iterate through all the elements in x, we will jump to `POP_BLOCK` and exit.
 ```bash
 $ python -m dis test.py
   1           0 LOAD_CONST               0 ('a')